okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 An **Okta Box User - Provision Flow** - starts the flow when user was added to a specific okta group:
 - Verify okta group match to an expected one.
 - Create an account in Box for user, and create folder for them.
-- Send a notification email to the user`s manager.
+- Send a notification email to the user's manager.

 An **Okta Box User - Deprovision Flow** - starts the flow when user was removed from a specific okta group:
 - Verify user was removed from an expected okta group.
-- Depending on Remove Box User flag value will remove or deactivate current user and transfer user`s folder and files to their manager.
+- Depending on Remove Box User flag value will remove or deactivate current user and transfer user's folder and files to their manager.
-- Send a notification email to the user`s manager.
+- Send a notification email to the user's manager.

 ## Before you get Started / Prerequisites